-- 1. If you have a child or other children, it is often recommended that if they are younger than school age, they should probably stay at home with a family member or family friend.
+1. If you have a child or other children, it is often recommended that if they are younger than school age, they should probably stay at home with a family member or family friend.
 Why?
 Because placement day takes awhile, it is filled with signing of legal paperwork, discussing legal and other confidential information, and most importantly it is very emotional.
 It may involve meeting the birth parent(s) for the first time or witnessing the birth parents hand the baby to you.
-Though this sounds beautiful, young children need supervision and attention and the staff of the agency will need you to be focused on the paperwork, the birth parents and of course the new baby. - 2.
+Though this sounds beautiful, young children need supervision and paperwork, the birth parents and of course the new baby.2.
 Where placement day may occur.
 If it occurs at the agency office, then it is more conducive to invite your family members and friends by providing a time for their arrival, such as after the birth family has left, after the paperwork is completed, etc. However if placement occurs at a hospital, for example, then only the adoptive parents will be permitted.